atlarge-research/wta-tools/adapter/spark/README.md

 It is important to note that the benchmarking module is not part of the plugin itself but a separate tool.

 ## Logging
-The plugin uses the [SLF4J](http://www.slf4j.org/) logging API.
+Just like Spark, this plugin uses the [SLF4J](http://www.slf4j.org/) logging API.
 This allows the end-user to choose the desired logging frameworks (e.g. `java.util.logging`, logback, log4j).
 The plugin itself does not depend on any logging implementation.
 The plugin log level corresponds to the Spark log level.
 This means that the plugin log level can be configured using the Spark configuration through the following:
 ```java
 sc.setLogLevel("INFO");
 ```